adshaughn/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

 While it may be tempting to assume that the higher the goal the less successful the campaign, this is not correct.
-The data show XXX
+The data show that while campaigns with goals under $5000 do show a high (>70%) rate of success, projects in the $35000-$45000 bracket also show high levels of successful funding.

 The quantity of projects should also be noted, however, with 186 projects in the lowest (<$1000) bracket, and only 6 in the $35000-39999 bracket.